OPS-E2E-PPE/VBA-Docs/api/Outlook.MailItem.IsConflict.md

 ---
-title: MailItem.IsConflict Property (Outlook)
+title: MailItem.IsConflict property (Outlook)
 keywords: vbaol11.chm1377
 f1_keywords:
 - vbaol11.chm1377
-ms.prod: outlook
 api_name:
 - Outlook.MailItem.IsConflict
 ms.assetid: 648e6b53-81fb-03ec-0029-edbdd05c663b
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# MailItem.IsConflict Property (Outlook)
+# MailItem.IsConflict property (Outlook)

 Returns a **Boolean** that determines if the item is in conflict.
 Read-only.

 ## Syntax

 _expression_. `IsConflict`

-_expression_ A variable that represents a [MailItem](./Outlook.MailItem.md) object.
+_expression_ A variable that represents a [MailItem](Outlook.MailItem.md) object.

 ## Remarks

 Whether or not an item is in conflict is determined by the state of the application.
 For example, when a user is offline and tries to access an online folder the action will fail.
 In this scenario, the **IsConflict** property will return **True**.

-If  **True** , the specified item is in conflict.
+If **True**, the specified item is in conflict.

 ## Example

 The following Microsoft Visual Basic for Applications (VBA) example creates a new mail item and attempts to send it.
-If the  **IsConflict** property returns **True** , the item will not be sent.
+If the **IsConflict** property returns **True**, the item will not be sent.

 ```vb